Maclaren proud of delivering on self-belief with Socceroos hat-trick

 "There's a little bit of competition there with him.
 He's so calm on the ball and he's so relaxed.
 He's a great find for us."

-Australia's next Group B game in the second phase of the Asian Football Confederation qualifying route is against Chinese Taipei in Kaohsiung on Tuesday.
+Australia's next Group B game in the second phase of the Asian Football Confederation qualifying route is against Chinese Taipei in Kaohsiung.